ADSolanki8602/Book-E-Sell/README.md

 - This a online e-commerce website for selling books.
 - The frontend implementation is done using ReactJS. using reactjs to produce a beautiful and interactive design.
-- Some features include user registrattion, book searching, adding to cart, and book sorting.
+- Some features include user registration, book searching, adding to cart, and book sorting.

 # Getting Started with Create React App